wojciech-nurturecloud/postgres-mcp/README.md

 ### Connection Configuration

-Like the [Reference PostgreSQL MCP Server](https://github.com/modelcontextprotocol/servers/tree/main/src/postgres), Postgres Pro takes Postgres connection information at startup.
+Like the [Reference PostgreSQL MCP Server](https://github.com/modelcontextprotocol/servers/tree/main/src/postgres), Postgres MCP Pro takes Postgres connection information at startup.
 This is convenient for users who always connect to the same database but can be cumbersome when users switch databases.

 An alternative approach, taken by [PG-MCP](https://github.com/stuzero/pg-mcp-server), is provide connection details via MCP tool calls at the time of use.